-Among all self-financing institutes in Hong Kong, we are the most established in terms of student number, faculty number, and choice of study programmes.
-Like the leading Government-funded universities, we have self-accrediting status, which again tells a lot about our academic standards.
+Among the self-financing institutions in Hong Kong, we are the most established one in terms of student number, faculty number, and choice of programmes.
+Like the Government-funded universities, we have self-accrediting status, which tells a lot about our academic standards.

-While constantly finding innovative ways to enhance our teaching, we are also vigorously strengthening our research.
-With research funding from the Government’s Research Grants Council, we have set up five research institutes to spearhead research in selected niche areas of our strengths that would bring about social betterment.
+With research funding from the Government's Research Grants Council, we have also strengthened our research by setting up five research institutes to spearhead research in selected niche areas of our strengths.

 I invite you to explore our website to find out more about the exciting programmes that we offer to groom talents for our knowledge economy.